lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

     // ...
 ```

-If the control flow's main token is followed by left parentheses, exactly one standard whitespace is inserted between them.
+If the control flow's main token is followed by left parentheses, exactly one standard space is inserted between them.

 The ternary operator `?`-`:` shall not be used where the single `if`-check is sufficient, because although it can save lines, it makes the intention unclear and spawns extra entities (empty tuples or functions).